govuk-one-login/fraud-rpt/README.md

 There are 2 helper functions:

-- [the generator function](#generator-function) generates test cases of messages
+- [the generator function](#generator-function) generates test cases of SET messages
 - [the public key function](#public-key-function) simulates an RP's endpoint for serving their public key

 #### Generator function

-The generator function generates a series of messages to send to the transmitter function.
+The generator function generates a series of SET messages to send to the transmitter function.
 It is triggered by an API call.

 This function:

 - tests that the SSF receiver endpoint is available
-- sends batches of messages to the transmitter function
+- sends batches of SET messages to the transmitter function
-- regenerates and resends any messages that failed to send, if required
+- regenerates and resends any SET messages that failed to send, if required
-- logs the number of successful and failed messages along with their parameters
+- logs the number of successful and failed SET messages along with their parameters

 The parameters you send to the API set: